 Antioxidants work to remove harmful things from your body.
-Sometimes this includes damaged cells, but it can also mean toxic substances that our bodies produce or that we consume.
+Sometimes this includes damaged cells.
+But, it can also mean toxic substances that our bodies produce or that we consume.
 Antioxidants are an important part of our bodies defense system.
 They also protect your eyes from vision-threatening conditions.
 AMD and other age-related illnesses are more likely to develop if you don’t get enough antioxidants.
 When free radicals can run wild in your body, diseases develop.
 Antioxidants keep the free radicals at bay.

-Your eyes also need antioxidants to keep them healthy and working at their best.
+Your eyes need antioxidants to keep them healthy and working at their best.
 Two must-have antioxidants for healthy eyes are lutein and zeaxanthin.
 Fruits and vegetables are the best natural sources for these antioxidants.

-Lutein can be found in mango, bilberries, and yellow peppers.
+You can find lutein in mangos, bilberries, and yellow peppers.
 Green leafy vegetables like spinach, collard greens, chard, broccoli, and kale are also excellent sources of lutein.

 Some good sources of zeaxanthin include orange sweet peppers, sweet corn, broccoli, oranges, eggs, spinach, and tangerines.

-As you can see some of the foods on the vitamin list are also included in the antioxidant list.
+As you can see, some of the foods on the vitamin list are also on the antioxidant list.
 That’s a lucky bonus if you are trying to budget your grocery bill.
 Trying to fit all these fruits and vegetables into your daily menu can be time consuming and expensive.
-Another benefit is that in most parts of the world vegetables are usually less expensive than meats.
-In many parts of the world people still grow their own vegetables, so this could be a really low cost diet.
+Another benefit is that in many parts of the world, vegetables are less expensive than meats.
+People still grow their own vegetables in these places, so this could be a really low-cost diet.

-Americans have some special problems because they are used to all the prepared foods and take out foods that are available in the markets.
+Americans have it a little harder because we are used to all the prepared foods and takeout foods available in the markets.
 And, vegetables are more expensive than processed foods in most stores.
-Very few of these contain foods that are actually healthy for you.
-If they do include vegetables, many of the vitamins are destroyed during the preparation.
+Very few of these prepared foods contain the nutrients we need for vision health.
+Some still contain vegetables, but many of the vitamins are destroyed during the preparation process.
 One of the most difficult parts of changing to an eye-healthy diet is retraining yourself.
-Many people today grow up with microwave meals and frozen foods that are quick to prepare.
+These days, many people grow up with microwave meals and frozen foods that are quick to prepare.